openstack-archive/broadview-lib/README.md

 ### bv-ctl.py

-A command line application that can be used to issue general BroadView commands for querying the supported features of BroadView, etc.
+A command line application that can be used to issue general BroadView commands for querying the supported features of BroadView, cancelling requests, etc.

 # Classes